 *The Helmsley Charitable Trust issued a grant for the Beyond Type 1 DKA Campaign in 2018, with the grant running through 2020.
 Beyond Type 1 is grateful for their continued support.

 Financial support from the above partners is tied to programs, educational content, or platform-based advertising.
-Below is more information related to all sponsor/partner integrations over $5,000 from the last 4 quarters.
+Below is more information related to all sponsor/partner integrations over $5,000 from the last four quarters.

-In addition to scholarships provided by individual and family donors, 2020 Scholarships for students with Type 1 diabetes included those made possible by Dexcom, JDRF, Lilly Diabetes, Medtronic, One Drop, and a number of individual donors.
-100% of scholarship funds donated are awarded to recipients, with Beyond Type 1 absorbing all operational costs associated with the program.
+In addition to scholarships provided by individual and family donors, 2021 Scholarships for students with type 1 diabetes include those made possible by Dexcom, JDRF, Lilly Diabetes, Medtronic, TruEats and a number of individual donors.
+100 percent of scholarship funds donated are awarded to recipients, with Beyond Type 1 absorbing all operational costs associated with the program.
 Learn more here.

-The DKA Campaign, which raises awareness for the warning signs of Type 1 diabetes with a goal of preventing death due to misdiagnosis, is supported by The Helmsley Charitable Trust.
+The Signs of Diabetes Campaign, which raises awareness for the warning signs of type 1 diabetes with a goal of preventing death due to misdiagnosis, is supported by The Helmsley Charitable Trust.
 More information here.